userfrosting/learn/pages/11.cli/01.commands/docs.md

 ### setup:db

-The `setup:db` command can be used to setup the database configuration.
+The `setup:db` command can be used to setup the database configuration interactively.
 This configuration will be saved in the `app/.env` file.
 This can also be done manually by editing the `app/.env` file or using global server environment variables.
 See [Environment Variables](/configuration/environment-vars) for more information about these variables.

 ```bash
 $ php bakery setup:db [options]
 ```

-Options can be used to defined each info individually in a non-interactive way (See the table below for the list of available options).
-For example :
+Options can be used to define each variable individually in a non-interactive way.
+(See the table below for the list of available options.)
+For example:

 ```bash
 php bakery setup:db --db_driver=mysql --db_name=userfrosting --db_port=3306 --db_host=localhost --db_user=userfrosting --db_password=secret